 Bellafill, like any other injectable treatment, typically results in some mild pain at the injection site.
 Many patients have described the initial feeling as similar to a bug bite.
 Your plastic surgeon will help to manage your discomfort during the procedure with anesthetics such as nerve blocks, topical numbing cream, and sometimes a combination of the two.

-There are no side effects exclusive to Bellafill but patients may experience the general side effects of injectable treatments.
+Patients may experience the general side effects of injectable treatments.
 These may include slight bruising, swelling, and pain at the treatment site, lasting only a few days before gradually subsiding.
 Your surgeon will likely use ice, a topical anesthetic cream, or a lidocaine nerve block to perform your treatment and reduce your chances of pain, bruising and swelling.
+In rare cases, a delayed granuloma type of reaction may occur with this filler, as with any fillers.

 Bellafill is best suited for treating the nasolabial folds and marionette lines that form around the mouth as the skin ages and loses elasticity.
 Discuss other possible treatment options with your plastic surgeon to determine if Bellafill is the best filler for your needs.